WarwickCIM/backfillz-py/README.md

 # Emojis on commit messages

-Recent commits are prefixed with the following emojis:
+Recent commits are prefixed with the following emojis, loosely based on [gitmojis](https://gitmoji.dev/):

-- ✨ lint/reformat/document
+- 📝 document or lint fix
-- 💚 refactor
+- ♻️ refactor
-- ❗ change behaviour
+- ✨ functional change

 # Acknowledgements